-A personal reflection on the nature of the architectural imagination, from one of the great architects of our day
+A personal reflection on the nature of the architectural imagination, shown through private sketchbooks, by one of the great architects of our day.

 Santiago Calatrava first made a name for himself in the late 1980s with delicately designed structures in Zürich that seemed to grow out of the earth.
 He went on to create a series of highly innovative, iconic bridges across Europe, and in recent years he has drawn attention for such large-scale projects as the City of Arts and Sciences in his birth town, Valencia; the Museum of Tomorrow in Rio de Janeiro; and the World Transportation Hub at Ground Zero in New York.